sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ### Data frames and tibbles

 As mentioned in the previous chapter, **data frames** are complex data types which encode the concept of a table in R by combining and arranging together a series of simple objects.
-Data frames are similar to named lists, where each element of the list is a vectors representing a colum and all vectors have the same length, thus representing the same number of rows.
+Data frames are similar to named lists, where each element of the list is a vector representing a column and all vectors have the same length, thus representing the same number of rows.

 #### Example: Flights that Departed NYC in 2013

 RStudio and RStudio Server come with a number of libraries already pre-installed.
 However, you might find yourself in the position of wanting to install additional libraries to work with.
-The remainder of this practical requires the library [`nycflights13`](https://cran.r-project.org/package=nycflights13), which contains a table listing all the flights that departed from New York City in 2013 and it is also the dataset used in the examples of your suggested reading ([*R for Data Science*, chapter 5](https://r4ds.had.co.nz/transform.html)) To install it, select *Tools > Install Packages...* from the top menu.
+The remainder of this chapter requires the library [`nycflights13`](https://cran.r-project.org/package=nycflights13), which contains a table listing all the flights that departed from New York City in 2013, and it is also the dataset used in the examples of your suggested reading ([*R for Data Science*, chapter 5](https://r4ds.had.co.nz/transform.html)) To install it, select *Tools > Install Packages...* from the top menu.
 Insert `nycflights13` in the *Packages (separate multiple with space or comma)* field and click install.
 RStudio will automatically execute the command `install.packages("nycflights13")` (so, no need to execute that yourself) and install the required library.

-As usual, use the function `library` to load the newly installed library, along with the library `knitr` which can be use to produce more nicely-formatted outputs.
+As usual, use the function `library` to load the newly installed library, along with the library `knitr`, which can be used to produce more nicely-formatted outputs.

 ```r